 International collaboration.
 Rare diseases like thymic tumors are a challenge for researchers because of the small number of people who have the disease.
 Because of this, doctors and researchers around the world are working together to study thymic tumors, collect information, and design clinical trials through the International Thymic Malignancy Interest Group.
 Please note this link takes you to a separate website.

 Myasthenia gravis research.
 Studies are underway to learn more about this condition (see Introduction), its link with thymic tumors, and ways to treat it.

 Palliative care/supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current thymic tumor treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?

-If you would like additional information about the latest areas of research regarding thymoma and thymic carcinoma, explore these related items that take you outside of this guide:
+If you would like more information about the latest areas of research in thymoma and thymic carcinoma, explore these related items that take you outside of this guide:

-- Visit the website of Conquer Cancer, the ASCO Foundation to find out how to help support cancer research.
-Please note that this link takes you to a separate ASCO website.
+Visit the website of Conquer Cancer, the ASCO Foundation to find out how to help support cancer research.
+Please note that this link takes you to a different ASCO website.